knightsUCF/City-Builder-Architects-Production/GDD.md

 Can sell cosmetic stuff in the store, like for example sun glasses, not sure about the hair yet though

+When purchase the glasses that is only for one pair

 Something happens every ten seconds, and you can see the event coming.
 What makes Civilization by Sid Meier addictiing.

 Names: megalopolitan, Cityopolis